blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 ### Privilege Escalation
 Next, let’s play with privilege escalation.

-Here is al link to more info about this from MITRE:
+Here is al link to more info about this from MITRE:<br>
 https://attack.mitre.org/techniques/T1543/

 Here are just some of the groups that use this technique: